devwithzachary/presentations/developer-advocacy/deck.md

 <!--
 Of course one important thing Im sure everyone is wondering, how much can you earn?

-Well looking at a developer salary survery that was conducted during 2021 we can get some good ideas.
+Well looking at a developer relations salary survery that was conducted during 2021 we can get some good ideas.

 The US market is still the strongest on average with a range of $125k - $175k

-But agree the world entry, mid and senior level posistions will still see a very strong salary
+But agacrossree the world, entry, mid and senior level posistions will still see a very strong salary

 Entry-level average across the world $50k - $75k